About South Central Power Company

 Cooperatives of all types and sizes abide by seven unifying principles, which differentiate them from other types of companies.
 Those principles are: Voluntary & open membership, Democratic member control, Member economic participation, Autonomy and independence, Education, training and information, Cooperation among cooperatives, and Concern for community.

-Our cooperative exists to deliver safe, reliable electric service that adds value to the lives of our members.
+Our cooperative exists to add value to the lives of our members by delivering safe and dependable service.

 - Responsible financial management